|Research Group||Exascale Programming Models Lab|

 - Current graduate student in Computer Science or Applied Mathematics, M.Sc. or Ph.D. level.

-- Perform experiments to help in the design and development of new language features, compiler and runtime optimizations, benchmarks and applications
+- Perform research to help in the design and development of new language features, compiler and runtime optimizations, benchmarks and applications

 - Understanding of parallel programming basics